-PE lessons feature in the curriculum from the very start with pupils in Early Years 1 having one lesson of PE and one lesson of Ballet each week.
-The number of lessons dedicated to sport increases as pupils enter Early Years 2 with two PE lessons, one Swimming lesson and one Ballet lesson per week.
+PE lessons feature in the curriculum in Early Years with pupils in Pre-School having one lesson of PE and one lesson of Ballet each week.
+The number of lessons dedicated to sport increases as pupils enter Reception with two PE lessons, one Swimming lesson and one Ballet lesson per week.

 In Year 1 and at Year 2 pupils have three lessons of PE per week plus one lesson of Swimming and one of Ballet.
 At this stage lessons focus on Gymnastics, Athletics and a range of ball-based sports.

-All pupils from Early Years 2 to Year 6 have a weekly timetabled lesson at the Swimming pool at the Senior School.
+All pupils from Reception to Year 6 have a weekly timetabled lesson at the Swimming pool at the Senior School.
 Pupils are accompanied to their lesson on the school minibus.
 In addition to their lessons there is a recreational swimming club, called Riverbank, offered to pupils in Years 1 – 6 and squad and elite clubs, by invitation, to swimmers in Years 3 – 6.

 Matches in Netball, Swimming, Rounders, Athletics, Football, Cricket and Cross Country are played against other local schools.
 Teams also represent our School in national IAPS (Independent Association of Prep Schools) competitions.
 Match details are published in the school calendar and here on the website.
 Transport to and from matches is normally by school minibus.